urbanairship/passtools-java/README.md

 ## Overview

 Please refer to the [API Doc](https://github.com/tello/passtools-api) for the raw apis.
 The SDK make is easy to manage Apple's Passbook passes through the PassTools's Api.
+This repo comes with the javadoc files, please point your browser to the index.html in the javadocs dir to read java docs.

 ## How to use the SDK